na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ------ | :----:
 *Worn Item: Empty* | Empty
 *Equipped Item: Empty* | Empty
-1. Crystal Shard | A small, sharp shard of crystal.
+1. Crystal Blade | A small, sharp shard of crystal fashioned into a blade with a leafy grip, glued with tree sap.
 2. TM135 Flash | A TM containing the Move Flash.
 3. Empty | None
 4. Empty | None